Fx64b/fx64b.dev/content/projects/video-archiver.md

 <br /> <br />
 Once I resume development, I will update this documentation with the latest features and improvements.
 <br /> <br />
 In the meantime you can explore the codebase and contribute if you wish.
-Bellow you can see the current activity of the project.
+Below you can see the current activity of the project.

 ## Activity